 As a school, we follow aspects of Pie Corbett’s Talk for Writing, alongside using high quality full texts as models for writing.
 Children learn to write through talk, language and vocabulary with a focus on children enjoying reading and a wide variety of literature from traditional tales to modern classics.
 Talk for Writing builds a rich vocabulary in children which they then include in their own creative writing.
 This is reinforced by the use of Magpie Books throughout the school.
 Magpie books are used by the children to note down amazing ideas and vocabulary and the books move up through the school with the children so they can call upon previous learning.
 Click the document below to see our 2-year rolling programme of texts children study and how you can support them at home.
 As our English curriculum continues to develop and in response to new high quality texts and children's interests, we may change texts, to make sure we are staying up to date.

 Fabulous Free Writing

-From September 2022 our Fabulosity Fridays will look a little different.
 These lessons will work on a three-week rota where children are given a writing prompt to inspire their creative writing.
 Week one will see children study the stimulus and plan their piece of writing, leading into week two where children will write a text of their choosing, week three will then give editing and redrafting opportunities; children will be given regular chances in week 3 to re-draft their writing using their chrome books to support typing fluency.

 Punctuation and Grammar

-Children are encouraged to be aware of their punctuation and grammar targets which can be found in the back of all English from Year 1.
+Children are encouraged to be aware of their punctuation and grammar targets which can be found in the back of all English books from Year 1.
 Children are required to evidence their punctuation and grammar skills across a range of writing opportunities.
 These technical terms can sometimes be confusing, click on the document below for a grammar Jargon Buster.